Guidelines for Students and Evaluation Criteria

 Your Reflective Statement carries the most weight in evaluating your application for the Undergraduate Project Award and is your opportunity to share the variety of sources, services and strategies you employed in order to complete your project.
 Consider the questions below as your write your statement (not all will necessarily apply) and refer to the evaluation rubric below.

-• How did you make particularly good use of Lemieux Library and McGoldrick Learning Commons resources in your project?
+• How did you make particularly good use of the Lemieux Library and McGoldrick Learning Commons in your project?

-• What information literacy skills have you developed that helped you to effectively seek, navigate and apply information to produce meaningful work?
+• What information literacy skills have you developed that helped you to effectively seek, navigate, and apply information to produce new knowledge?

 • How did you seek assistance from others (faculty, peers, university resources) as needed in order to do your best work and grow as a scholar?